virtusize/virtusize.github.io/source/find-by-fit/index.rst

 The product feed is required to add additional product information to Virtusize, mainly information that might change regularly.
 This could be a feed you already have, such as an affiliate feed.
+Only include products that are available for purchase in the feed.

 .. note::
     The product feed must be available online and in CSV, XLS or JSON format.
-    The feed is frequently fetched multiple times every day, to ensure updated data.
+    It is frequently fetched multiple times every day, to ensure updated data.

-The list below doesn't have to be in specific order or have any special naming; it just needs to exist.
+The columns listed below don't have to be in specific order or have any special naming; they just need to exist.
 The required data is:

 Product ID